 If left untreated shin splints can lead to stress fractures.

-At the Pain Care Clinic we use sports massage and advanced massage techniques and myofascial release to work on the muscles and connective tissues of the whole leg.
-And we encourage clients to rest and regularly apply ice to the affected area in between sessions to reduce inflammation.
+At the Pain Care Clinic we use myofascial release and advanced massage techniques to work on the muscles and connective tissues of the whole leg.
+And we encourage clients to rest and regularly apply ice to the affected area in between sessions in case of inflammation.